-Connect with us through our care for one another, fellowship, and learning.
+Connect through our care for one another, fellowship, and learning.

 We care for one another:

-- Our Pastoral Care team has moved swiftly into action, reaching out to some of our most vulnerable members and friends to check in and establish contact.
-We are strengthening the lines of communication between us, and this highly organized effort will broaden in the coming weeks.
+- Our Pastoral Care team has moved swiftly into action, reaching out to our most vulnerable members and friends to check in and establish contact.
+We are strengthening the lines of communication between us, so we can support each other.
+This highly organized effort has now expanded into an attempt to connect with every individual and family in our congregation.

 Fellowship & Learning